DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

-Below is the detailed Product Requirements Document.
-It is organized by feature and then broken down into discrete user stories.
-Each story is numbered and includes a title, whether it is a frontend or backend API story, a user story written in the "As a, I want, so that" format, design/UX considerations (when applicable), acceptance criteria written in Given/When/Then style, detailed architecture design notes, and any dependency notes.
-This document assumes that the system uses a RESTful API (with endpoints as defined) and a frontend built using GDS components and standard routing (for example, with Node.js + Hapi.js, govuk-frontend npm library, Nunjucks templates).

----

 ## Context

 This application is a Governance Checklist System designed to standardize and manage governance processes across projects.
 It uses version‑controlled templates—**GovernanceTemplates** that include **WorkflowTemplates** and **ChecklistItemTemplates**—to instantiate project‑specific workflows (via **WorkflowInstances** and **ChecklistItemInstances**).
 The system supports dependency enforcement, multiple document uploads, and audit logging for compliance.
 The RESTful API endpoints provide backend functionality, while the frontend follows GDS design principles to ensure accessibility, clarity, and a consistent user experience.